 - Up to 25% of the sales price, with a maximum of \$50,000 per loan, when used in combination with a NC Home Advantage MortgageTM.
-CPLP funds are provided as a deferred payment, subordinate mortgage loan at 0% for 30 years to eligible borrowers who purchase a newly constructed or existing home. - Up to 10% of the sales price when used in combination with a USDA Rural Development 502 loan (Direct Purchase, Construction-to-Permanent or Mutual Self-Help).
-CPLP funds are provided as a deferred payment, subordinate mortgage loan at 0% for up to thirty-three (33) years to borrowers who purchase a newly constructed or existing home. - \$1,000 to \$2,000 secondary match for Individual Development Account (IDA) savings for home buyers participating in a NCHFA-approved IDA Program (see IDA Matching Funds on page 32 for more information).
+CPLP funds are provided as a deferred payment, subordinate mortgage loan at 0% for 30 years to eligible borrowers who purchase a newly constructed or existing home. - Up to 10% of the sales price when used in combination with a USDA Rural Development 502 loan (Direct Purchase and Construction-to-Permanent).
+CPLP funds are provided as a deferred payment, subordinate mortgage loan at 0% for 30 or 33 years to borrowers who purchase a newly constructed or existing home. - \$1,000 to \$2,000 secondary match for Individual Development Account (IDA) savings for home buyers participating in a NCHFA-approved IDA Program (see IDA Matching Funds for more information).